5 Patents | 9,500+ API Endpoints | 18 Native DLLs | The AI-Native Spatial Runtime — Now in Early Access Explore the runtime →

 One phone scan.
 An insurer-ready contents inventory.

-RakuAI Capture turns a 60–90 second phone scan of a room into an itemized list of its contents — with approximate measurements and estimated replacement values — that you can hand to your insurance company.
-Built for the three moments people actually need it: filing a claim, planning a move, and downsizing.
+RakuAI Capture turns a 60–90 second phone scan of a room into an itemized, queryable contents inventory — with approximate measurements and estimated replacement values.
+An adjuster’s AI assistant can query the inventory over the MCP surface without a site visit.
 Same 3D Gaussian-splat reconstruction and MCP core as the rest of RakuAI — no new engine.
+Built for three moments: filing a claim, planning a move, and downsizing.

-This page is honest about what ships today versus what's on the roadmap.
-We document a space and produce a structured inventory; we are not an insurer and we do not set policy terms or settle claims.
+Phase 1 / pilot readiness — honest about what ships today versus what’s on the roadmap.
+We document a space and produce a structured inventory; we are not an insurer and do not set policy terms or settle claims.

 Three moments people need this.